 Global Health Seminars

-Monthly seminars with attention given to include content across the eighteen month curriculum cycle from the following categories:
+Monthly seminars with attention given to include content across the eighteen month curriculum cycle are from the following categories:

 - Tropical Medicine and Clinical Skills